Hirabai/habai.dev/README.md

 - [Create Mesmerizing Generative Art with JavaScript & Three js - Fragmented Cubes ](https://www.youtube.com/watch?v=yYmbZmYqmlk) by Generative Toaster on youtube
 - ["Paper I Have Loved" by Casey Muratori](https://www.youtube.com/watch?v=SDS5gLSiLg0&t=297s) An amazing talk, watch it if you want
+- kind of a fun one, but the content creation approach here is relevant to what I want to do here: [5 Underrated Building Tips I Learned On My Own by Ikeberg on youtube](https://youtu.be/LTzZLiopfKk)
+- this video also comes to mind: [An Overengineered Solution to a Common Problem in my Minecraft World by JmmiP on youtube](https://www.youtube.com/watch?v=UG0kI5SHSlk&t=978s)

 ## Acknowledgements for this learning process
 - The Kubercraft community from the Google Skool platform has been one of the life-savers of my learning journey.
 Without this community my path for computer science would have taken a whole lot longer.